Anti-slavery and human trafficking statement 2020

 Business structure, business model and supply chain

-Rolls-Royce is a world-leading manufacturer of gas turbine and reciprocating engines for use in aerospace, marine, energy and off-highway applications.
-Our revenue is generated through the sale of original equipment supported by long term service agreements.
+Rolls-Royce is a world-leading manufacturer of gas turbine and reciprocating engines for use in aerospace, defence, marine, energy and off-highway applications.
+Our revenue is primarily generated through the sale of highly complex original equipment supported by long term service agreements.

-Registered in London, UK, we have production and office locations in more than fifty countries globally; with our largest sites in UK and Germany; North America; and, Singapore.
-In total we have more than 48,200 employees worldwide, just under half of whom are based in the UK.
-The nature of the products and services we provide means we have long lead times, typically <5 years, which means our workforce is typically highly skilled and in permanent employment, and we do not typically employ seasonal or temporary resource.
-The impact of COVID-19 on our business, particularly Civil Aerospace, means we are in the process of undergoing a fundamental restructure, the largest in our history, which will see around 9,000 roles leave the business over the course of 2020 and 2021.
-We do not believe these organisational changes present significant change to our exposure to modern slavery risk.
+Registered in London, UK, we have production and office locations in more than fifty countries globally; with our largest sites in the UK and Germany; North America; and, Singapore.
+In total we have 41,800 employees worldwide, just under half of whom are based in the UK.
+The nature of the products and services we provide means we have long lead product development cycles and long production lead times, and our workforce is typically highly skilled and in permanent employment.
+We do not typically employ seasonal or temporary resource, nor agency labour.

-We rely on a global supply chain to design, develop and manufacture components of our product portfolios and to support our own operations and facilities and services network.
-We work directly with suppliers from more than 70 countries, including engineering and manufacturing organisations as well as service providers.
+We rely on a global supply chain to design, develop and manufacture components of our product portfolios and to provide raw material for our own production activities, as well as to support our own operations and facilities and services network.
+We work directly with suppliers from more than 70 countries, primarily specialist engineering and manufacturing organisations, as well as service providers such as digital and communications agencies, business service support agencies, legal counsel and management consultancies.

-The Group operates as four core business units (Civil Aerospace, Power Systems, Defence, and ITP Aero), supported by a head office, innovation hub and global business services (GBS) organisation.
-The head office function has responsibility for Group strategy, policy and governance.
-Our approach to modern slavery is integrated into our broader approach to business conduct and risk management.
+The Group operates as three core revenue-generating business units, Civil Aerospace, Power Systems and Defence, as well as a reporting business unit, New Markets, that comprises our emerging business activities including electrical propulsion and new nuclear.
+These business units are supported by a head office, innovation hub and global business services (GBS) organisation.
+The head office has responsibility for setting Group strategy, policy and governance, including those relating to human rights.

 The Board has ultimate accountability for managing modern slavery risk.
-The Board Safety, Ethics & Sustainability Committee receives regular updates on our ethics and compliance programme.
-A cross-function working group, comprising representatives from our ethics, sustainability, procurement and HR teams, and sponsored by our General Counsel, has delegated responsibility for transactional management.
+The Safety, Ethics & Sustainability Committee, as a sub-committee of the Board, receives regular updates on our sustainability and ethics and compliance programmes from internal experts including the General Counsel, head of ethics & compliance, director of risk & internal audit, and head of sustainability.
+A human rights steering group, sponsored by the General Counsel, comprises representatives from our ethics, sustainability, procurement and human resources teams and has delegated responsibility for transactional management.
+This is supported by additional business and legal entity level forums where required.

 Exposure to modern slavery and human trafficking risk